petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/index.md

 ## Authentication
 The base of the authentication is the `API_KEY`.
 You have to provide it in the authorization header.
 It is **required for every API call**.
-The examples of the documentation is preasuming that you provide the API key in the header.
+The examples of the documentation are presuming that you provide the API key in the header.

 >*Example*
 >